Arne-Petersen/PlenopticImageProcessing/README.md

 3. CUDA (9.1 and 10 actively used, >= 8 'should' work)

-4. Compiler with full C++11 support (tested gcc-6, MS VisualStudion 2017) and compatible to used CUDA version
+4. Compiler with full C++11 support (tested gcc-6/7, MS VisualStudio 2017) and compatible to used CUDA version

 5. Qt5 (actively used 5.11 linux, 5.12 Windows)